-Orioles beat Rays 4-2 in first game of doubleheader
+Orioles end Rays’ 5-game win streak to open doubleheader

+“We’ve been getting big hit after big hit after big hit,” manager Kevin Cash said.
+“In Game 1, we didn’t get the big hit.”

+The Rays only got five hits in the game and were shut out over four innings by the struggling Orioles bullpen.

-ST. PETERSBURG, Fla.
-(AP) — Rio Ruiz and Anthony Santander homered and Mark Trumbo drove in a run with a pinch-hit double as the Baltimore Orioles beat the Tampa Bay Rays 4-2 in the first game of a doubleheader Tuesday.
+Rio Ruiz and Anthony Santander homered and Mark Trumbo drove in a run with a pinch-hit double for the Orioles, who came back from a 2-0 deficit to end the Rays’ streak.

 Tampa Bay began the day with a slight edge over Cleveland for the top AL wild-card spot.